This article explains how pvDesign's cabling topology works

 Note: For fixed structures, the trenches are installed in a similar way but in the case of horizontal roads, all the trenches are below the structures, and for the vertical roads, only the horizontal trenching will be below.

-Keep in mind that when the uniform alignment option is selected, LV trenching will be defined in a regular grid.
-On the contrary, when border adaptation is selected, LV trenching will be tangled and less uniform.
+Keep in mind that when the uniform arrangement option is selected, LV trenching will be defined in a regular grid.
+Alternatively, when border adaptation is selected, LV trenching will be tangled and less uniform.

 Power stations are connected together through MV trenches.
 These are usually installed following the roads.
-If the power stations are separated by the DC field, the MV trenching will cross the field below the structures to reach the power stations.
+If the power stations are separated by the DC field, the MV trenching will cross the field without crossing or going below the structures.

 In conclusion, pvDesign's algorithm tends to group the structures in a way that minimizes the cables' length.
 This objective results in connecting and placing the electrical elements in the way mentioned above.

-The software uses leapfrog to connect the positive and negative module wires, it places the combiner boxes either at the edge or in the middle of the structure depending on the structure type and the string configuration.
+The software uses leapfrog to connect the positive and negative module wires, it places the combiner boxes either at the edge of the structure.
 Moreover, the software uses a radial configuration to connect the power stations and installs the LV and MV trenches depending on the road layout and the structure type.